jsndyks/tiltonField/whatsapp/whatsapp.230304.md

 - _monitor the situation_ in March and April
 - _seek views_ for consideration and consider _previous correspondence_ on the matter
-- _decide_ on the proposal at the May meeting
+- _decide_ on the proposal at the next meeting - 22nd May

 As chair of the Playing Field Committee I want to ensure that all can see the proposal and all can contribute to the discussion before the Parish Council decides on the matter in May.